Characters of Chrono Trigger: Lavos

 Lavos (ラヴォス, Ravosu) is the game's primary antagonist, an alien parasite with immense destructive powers, which crash landed in the year 65,000,000 BC (65,000 BC in the Japanese version).
 Lavos slept, gaining power until AD 1999, when he emerged and put the world into an apocalyptic state.
 While traveling to AD 2300, Crono, Marle, and Lucca see a video of the Day of Lavos of AD 1999, and decide to prevent it somehow.
 It is eventually revealed that Lavos came to Earth with the intention of draining its energy so that it could produce genetically enhanced spawn, which would then continue the cycle on other planets.

 The DS version adds an optional final boss to the game, the "Dream Devourer", which is the result of the assimilation of Schala by the defeated Lavos at Time's Eclipse.
 In the North American version of the game, it is claimed that Lavos directly influenced all technology and life on the planet, evolving the planet's life forms to cultivate it, and make itself stronger.
 Magus states, "We were created only to be harvested.
 All people... and all living things..."
-However, the line is absent in the Japanese version, with Lavos being a more passive parasite instead.
+This line is absent in the Japanese version, with Lavos being a more passive parasite instead.

 Early in the game, the characters believe that Lavos created the time Gates.
-However, they come to a different realization in one of the sidequests, in Fiona's Forest: due to the timing of when the gates appeared and their significance, the gates may have been created by some other entity reliving its life cycle, flashing back over important memories in its past, which were tied to Lavos.
+They come to a different realization in one of the sidequests; due to the timing of when the gates appeared and their significance, the gates may have been created by some other entity reliving its life cycle, flashing back over important memories in its past which were tied to Lavos.
 The original Japanese dialogue in this scene heavily implies that this entity is the planet itself.

 Gurus

 The Gurus of Life, Time, and Reason – named Melchior (ガッシュ, Gasshu), Gaspar (ハッシュ, Hasshu), and Belthasar (ボッシュ, Bosshu) – are three highly intelligent figures of authority originally living in the Kingdom of Zeal in 12000 BC.
-Their original Japanese names are, Hash (Hasshu), and Bosch (Bosshu).
+Their original Japanese names are Gash (Gasshu), Hash (Hasshu) and Bosch (Bosshu).
 Their English names are taken from the traditional names given to the Magi who brought gifts of gold, frankincense and myrrh to the infant Jesus.
 When Queen Zeal became obsessed with harnessing the energy of Lavos, the Gurus tried to stop her, which ultimately resulted in Lavos sending each of them into different eras of the future: Melchior to AD 1000, Belthasar to AD 2300, and Gaspar to the End of Time.

 The player encounters the Gurus in their respective eras or in 12000 BC and receives valuable items and advice from them.